Friday, March 9, 2018, 3:00 pm - 7:30 pm

 29500 N Mt Spokane Park Dr, Mead, WA 99021

-Meet at roadside parking near the Upper Snowmobile Parking Lot
+Meet at the parking lot at the Snowmobile Trailhead

 Click here for a Mt.
 Spokane State Park Map